Where to Stay in Ljubljana 2023 – 6 Best Areas

 Laid back Koseze is a pretty suburb in the northwest of Ljubljana.
 Just over a mile from the bustling away from the historic old town, Koseze offers a quieter alternative, without straying too far from the excitement.

-Being a residential suburb, Koseze is also ideal if you want to get away from your fellow tourists and live like the locals do.
-You can spend your time relaxing in family-run restaurants and cozy bars, experiencing everyday life for the city’s residents.
+Being a residential suburb, Koseze has many family-run restaurants and cozy bars, great for experience everyday life for the city’s residents.

-You can also easily travel around Slovenia with the A2 motorway nearby this neighborhood.
+You can also easily travel around Slovenia with the A2 motorway nearby.
 It links several major Slovene cities, like Kranj, Ljubljana, and Novo Mesto, and is part of Pan-European Corridor X

 Rental accommodation is a little scarcer here than in the more popular tourist districts.
-You can enjoy the local hospitality at one of the charming guesthouses, or really dive into the local lifestyle with a self-catered apartment.
+You can enjoy the local hospitality at one of the charming guesthouses, and self-catered apartments.

 Best places to stay in Ljubljana in Koseze: